Hana-Le/blogdown_Hana/content/project/Housing/house_price.md

 <img src="/project/Housing/house_price_files/figure-html/unnamed-chunk-9-1.png" width="80%" style="display: block; margin: auto;" />

-- The most important variables are Neighborrhood, GrLivArea and OverallQual.
-That makes sense to me.
+- The most important variables are Neighborhood, GrLivArea and OverallQual.
+That makes a lot of sense to me.

 ### 3.3.2 Visualizing relationship of Log_SalePrice with most important variables.